WhatYouThing/NoFrills/README.md

 - **Starred Mob Highlight**: Renders hitboxes for every starred mob, making clearing much easier.
 - **Mini Boss Highlight**: Renders hitboxes for mini bosses.
 - **Solve Terminals**: Turns (most) terminals into a fish brain point-and-click minigame.
+- **Fast Terminals**: Replaces your left clicks with middle clicks while in any terminal, slightly reducing the delay until you can click on another element.
 - **Solve Devices**: Helps you solve (most) devices on F7/M7.
 - **Melody Message**: Sends a message when you get the Melody terminal.
 - **Key Highlight**: Draws a box over Wither/Blood Keys to make them more visible.